vivu23/stackline/README.md

-Public URL to the assessment
+## Public URL to the Assessment : https://main.d37qjwztoj47h8.amplifyapp.com/

-## TO RUN THE ASSESSMENT LOCALLY
+## To run the assessment locally
 Clone the repo then in the project directory, you can run:

 ### `npm start`